 I approached Careers Wales to get a structure of what I wanted to do.
 They gave me a small grant which paid for me to go to Newco Training to do first aid.
 They also do teaching qualifications which run alongside it.

 I decided I wanted to pursue this and do it as a part-time career because there's nothing out there full time.
-Employers are cutting back on their training needs - the reason I was made unemployed originally.'Convince them'
+Employers are cutting back on their training needs - the reason I was made unemployed originally.